A Complete Approach to Learning Vocabulary

 - Take advice from teachers and other leaners and speakers about what they think you might need.

-- Think about the gap between your English now, the next level you would like, possibly even your future and final levels of English.
+- Think about the gap between your English now, and the next level you would like, possibly even your future and final levels of English.

 - Think about what is motivating you now.

 - What things are of interest to you now.